pzelnip/pycascades2021/Readme.md

   people.
 Seeing people understand a concept, thanks from readers, etc.
   Definitely not in it for the money.
 - Al: same.
 Reading the 1-star reviews on Amazon.
-Some are completely off base, occasionally will point out something legitamate
+Some are completely off base, occasionally will point out something legitimate
 - April: 2 most fun things: all the illustrations (I did myself could be creative), coming up with non-generic names to make book more fun (also more culturally sensitive).